excess30/crio-xeme-frontend/README.md

 # Crio Winter of Doing - XMeme (frontend)

 The frontend for XMeme, implemented during Crio Winter of Doing.
+A deployed version can be found on: [https://excess30-xmeme-frontend.herokuapp.com/](https://excess30-xmeme-frontend.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).